2004 Formula One World Championship: Regulation changes

-Season calendar
+To reduce costs, a rule was introduced that each engine must last the entire race weekend.
+If an engine needs to be replaced during the weekend, the driver will be penalized by a ten-place grid penalty.

+The speed limit in the pit lane was increased from 80 km/h to 100 km/h.
+However, in some cases this was waived for safety reasons.

+Calendar

 The 2004 Formula One calendar featured two new events: the Bahrain Grand Prix and the Chinese Grand Prix, held at two newly built circuits in Sakhir and Shanghai.
 The season featured the most races outside Europe to that point; eight Grands Prix were held in the Americas, Asia, and Oceania.
 The Brazilian Grand Prix moved from its traditional early season slot to become the season finale, whereas the United States Grand Prix moved from its previous date in late September to late June as a back-to-back race with the Canadian Grand Prix.

 The only exit was the Austrian Grand Prix, after seven years of racing at the A1-Ring, the modified circuit old Österreichring.
 The grandstands and pit buildings were demolished during the year, rendering the track unusable for any motorsport category.
 The circuit eventually reopened in 2011 as the Red Bull Ring and was later reinstated to the F1 calendar in 2014.